neuertlab/TrueSpot-ReferenceData/Documentation.md

 This section describes the generation and storage of truth sets, both for sim images and for experimental images.

 ### Sim-FISH Truthset Storage
+The ground truth sets from Sim-FISH consist of lists of spot coordinates in x, y, and z denoting the center of the spot gaussian along with their sigma in xy, sigma in z, and true intensity.
+The ground truth tables for each image can be found in each image's results MAT file under the `analysis.simkey` variable, in the MAT file containing the simulated image under the `key` variable, and in .csv form (Sim-FISH raw output, 0-based coordinates) in each sim set's `keybackup` directory where the simulated images are stored.

+Additionally, simulated images from the mass generated batches have their simulation parameters stored in their results files (as `analysis.simparam`) and MAT containers (as `simparam`) as well.

 ### RS-FISH Benchmarking Set Truthset Storage
+The .loc files provided with the RS-FISH benchmarking set were converted to .csv files for easier reading by MATLAB (since MATLAB in all its "helpfulness" modifies its behavior based on the file extension and refused to load the .loc files directly despite them being text tables).

+The `loadSimTruthsetRS` function in `test_coordcleanup_230417` handled import of these csv files into MATLAB.
+Briefly, the coordinates were first converted to 1-based from 0-based coordinates by adding 1 to every value in the table.
+The first and second columns were swapped as our results standard listed coordinates in order of x, y, z and these coordinates appeared to be in order of y, x, z.

+Truthsets for RS-FISH simulated images can be found in the results mat files under `analysis.simkey`.
+Rather than an array of structs with named fields as with our Sim-FISH images, these truthsets are stored as n-by-4 or n-by-3 matrices with unnamed columns.
+The columns are x, y, z, intensity (if intensity is present).

+Of note, all Sim-FISH ground truths use only integer coordinates, whereas RS-FISH set ground truths have subpixel precise coordinates.

 ### Experimental Image Reference Set Generation
+The code containing all of the brains for the agnostic manual reference set generation tool lies in `core/RNA_Threshold_SpotSelector.m`.
+The wrapper scripts used to cleanly call this tool are `test_launch_spotanno_221116` (used by B.H.) and `spotpickscript_v2` (used by other manual curators).
+These scripts are meant to be used interactively, the user plugging in their root directory and name of the image to curate and it pulling up the location of the spot call data and image file from a master table.

+The `core/RNA_Threshold_SpotSelector.m` code renders the target image and its LoG filtered version (switching between slice-by-slice or maximum projection can be done with user input) into a MATLAB figure.
+Mouse and key listeners are used to allow the user to click on points on the image that they want to mark as spots.
+User can request computer snap their selections to an automated callset for feedback in tight clusters (any callset can be loaded in, not just TrueSpot's), but manual curators were instructed to override any computer suggestions that they did not agree with.
+Importantly, the same snapping algorithm was applied to these reference sets against all callsets upon performance analysis, so choice of computer set during manual spot selection should have no effect on performance metrics.

+Manual reference sets from each curator are provided in the experimental reference set repository linked in the README.
+They can also be found in the image result MAT files as `analysis.exprefset` (a n-by-3 matrix of 1-based x,y,z coordinates). `analysis.truthset_region` specifies the region of the image included in the truthset, as in some cases the image was too large and had too many signal spots to curate in a reasonable timeframe and a piece of the image was used (and evaluated) instead.

+Because experimental images had multiple manual curators, these sets are stored in the result files as `analysis.truthset_{CURATOR}`.
+For the current version of the manuscript, the BH sets were used across all images, however we intend to integrate the results from more manual curators in future results sets.
+Recalculated performance metrics for different reference sets can also be found in results structures, both as columns in the `callset` tables as alternate `performance` tables under `analysis.results_{TOOLABBR}.truthset_{CURATOR}`.

 ## Data Organization
 This section describes how data were dumped from binary `mat` files storing detailed results to analysis-specific tables.